GenomicsAotearoa/hts_workshop_mpi/level2/43_workflow_extending.md

     -with-dag other_input_files.dag.svg
 ```

-You can open these files in the JupyterHub browser to view, or click the links here to see the outputs:
+You can open these files in the JupyterHub browser to view, or download the files from the links below to see the outputs:

 * [Report output](../resources/level2_43_nextflow_report.html)
 * [Timeline output](../resources/level2_43_nextflow_timeline.html)